(Click To Call, x-22 for Governments)

 exclusively for police & sheriff's departments.

-Quote Me!, or keep reading a bit more here.
+Equipment, or just keep reading a bit more

 Consistently Lower than Dealer Lease Pricing